Genetics (GEN)

 Credits: 0 or 4

 Methods, applications, and implications of genomics--the analysis of whole genomes.
 Microbial, plant and animal genomics are addressed, as well as medical, ethical and legal implications.
 The lab provides exposure and experience on a range of bioinformatics approaches--the computer applications used in genome analysis.
-Prereq: GEN 604.
 Lab.
-Writing intensive.
-Only offered in Manchester.

 Attributes: Writing Intensive Course